-FEDERAL RECREATIONAL LANDS PASSES

-A federal recreation pass is helpful if you plan to visit many national parks, forests or other federal lands.
-For information, call (888) 275-8747 or visit store.usgs.gov/pass.

-Туре Cost Availability Details Annual Pass \$80 General Public This one-year pass is available on site, by phone or online (see above).
-Senior Pass \$80 U.S. residents age 62+ This lifetime pass is available on USGS.gov site or via mail order.
+Park Service (Lake Mead was the first).
+National recreation areas often consist of lakes and reservoirs created by major dams.
+Others are located in urban areas.
+The park is the sixth largest national park unit in the lower 48 states!
+The park is open 365 days a year.
+A sevenday entrance permit costs \$30 per vehicle, FEDERAL RECREATIONAL LANDS PASSES A federal recreation pass is helpful if you plan to visit many national parks, forests or othe federal lands.
+For information, call (888) 275-8747 or visit store.usgs.gov/pass. Туре Cost Availability Details Annual Pass \$80 \$20 General Public Senior Pass (62+) This one-year pass is available on site, by phone, or online (see above).
+Senior Pass \$80 U.S. residents age 62+ This lifetime pass is available on site, via mail order, or online.
 ID required.
-Add \$10 handling fee.
-Military Pass Free U.S. Active Duty military members and their dependents This one-year pass is available on site.
-ID (CAC Card or DoD Form 1173) required.
-Access Pass Free U.S. residents with permanent disabilities This lifetime pass is available on site or via mail order.
+Military Pass Free U.S. military members and their dependents, Gold Star families, and veterans This one-year pass is available on site or online.
+ID (CAC Card or DD Form 1173) required.
+Access Pass Free U.S. residents with permanent disabilities This lifetime pass is available on site, via mail order, or online.
 ID and documentation required.
-Volunteer Pass Free 250 cumulative volun- teer service hours Inquire locally to obtain information about this one-year pass.
+Volun- teer Pass Free 250 cumulative volun- teer service hours Inquire locally to obtain information about this one-year pass.